heidenreich/theironyard.github.io/source/jobs/index.markdown

 We're looking for:

-- An iOS instructor
+- iOS instructors
-- A Ruby on Rails instructor
+- Ruby on Rails instructors
-- A front end (JavaScript) instructor
+- Front end engineering (JavaScript) instructors

 If you live and breathe code as your craft, find joy in helping other people learn it too, and want a huge amount of time to pursue freelance, personal projects, or open source work, then this job was custom-made for you.